 Fort Falcone has an area of 2360 square metres, and along with Fort Stella and the Linguella Tower, is one of the three "backbones" of the defence system of the town of Cosmopoli (the name given to Portoferraio by Cosimo l).
-Designed by Giovan Battista Belluci from San Marino, and under the guidance of Giovanni Camerini, it was built in 1548.
+It was designed by Giovan Battista Belluci from San Marino, and under the guidance of Giovanni Camerini, was built in 1548.

-It sits on the highest hill in Portoferraio (79 metres a.s.l.) and you get to the Fort by following a winding road starting in Via della Regina that takes you up to the entrance, preceeded by a forepart dating back to the year 1700.
-Above the magnificent wooden door that has been completely restored, there is a marble plaque the same as the one in Porta a Mare and at Fort Stella, in memory of the Grand Duke Cosimo l, founder of Cosmopoli.
+It sits on the highest hill in Portoferraio (79 metres a.s.l.) and you get to the Fort by following a winding roadthat starts in Via della Regina and takes you up to the entrance, preceeded by a forepart dating back to the year 1700.
+Above the magnificent wooden door that has been completely restored, there is a marble plaque with the same name as the one in Porta a Mare and at Fort Stella, in memory of the Grand Duke Cosimo l, founder of Cosmopoli.

-Today only two of the four sentry boxes that stood at each corner of the fortress remain: the north-eastern one has the Lorraine cross that is still in good condition, and the south-western one was rebuilt after the war.
+Today only two of the four sentry boxes that stood at each corner of the fortress remain: the north-eastern one where the Lorraine cross that is still in good condition is kept, and the south-western one that was rebuilt after the war.
 The central part of the fort was built for the Navy in the 1940s.

 At present it is undergoing some repair work, but soon it will be back in the hands of Portoferraio and used for meetings, festivities and special events.